 Another of those races with a title that tells you all of the important information, this is a hurdle event for mares.
 They can four years old and upwards, with an entry weight of ten stone and ten pounds, moving to eleven stone and five pounds if the competitor is over five.

 It was made a Grade 1 race in 2015 and features ten hurdles that are jumped over its two mile, three-furlong and two-hundred yard distance.
 Having first been run in 2008, this is one of the Festival’s younger races.

 5.30pm (Race 7) National Hunt Chase

 Riders have as many restrictions on them as the horses for this race, given that they need to be amateur jockeys on the back of novice chasers.
-This Grade 2 race has twenty-five fences and lasts for four miles.
+This Grade 2 race has twenty-three fences and lasts for three and three quarter miles.

 The horses need to be five-years-old with a weight of eleven stone and four pounds, with six-year-olds and up being allowed to creep up to eleven stone and six pounds.
 Mares get a seven pound allowance in this race that was moved to Cheltenham Racecourse permanently in 1911 and was one of the catalysts for the foundation of the Festival.